Upper Merion Area School District

 Education has been part of the published history and culture of Upper Merion as far back as 1683 when William Penn persuaded a general assembly in Penn’s colony to order all parents, trustees and guardians to “bear responsibility for the education of their children.”
 It was a Swedish missionary who suggested that children in his settlement cease being tutored at home and be taught in a common school for that purpose.
 Many small schools have thrived to educate the children of the community since that time.
 By 1836, two years after a common school law was passed, Upper Merion had seven schools.
 The student population was 868.

 Upper Merion Today

-Today, over 170 years later, the Upper Merion Area School District is home to six schools; four elementary buildings serving grades pre-K to 4, a middle school for students in grades 5-8 and a high school for grades 9-12.
+Today, over 180 years later, the Upper Merion Area School District is home to seven schools; five elementary buildings serving grades K to 4, a middle school for students in grades 5-8 and a high school for grades 9-12.
 The district now includes the boroughs of Bridgeport and West Conshohocken.
-In this, the 2018/2019 school year, we welcome a diverse student population of over 4100.
+In addition to Full-Day Kindergarten, the District has available programs for Pre-K and After-School care.
+In the 2020/2021 school year, we welcome a diverse student population of over 4200.